go-noisegate/go-noisegate.el/README.md

 The typical configuration is:
 * While you edit a file, the plugin updates the list of recent changes.
-* When the file is saved, the `noisegate-hint` command is automatically called.
+* When the file is saved, the `go-noisegate-hint` command is automatically called.
 It sends the list of recent changes to the server.
-* To run the test, type `C-c C-t`, which calls the `noisegate-test` command.
+* To run the test, type `C-c C-t`, which calls the `go-noisegate-test` command.
 It runs the tests affected by the recent changes.
-* To run all the tests regardless of recent changes, type `C-c C-a`, which calls the `noisegate-test-all` command.
+* To run all the tests regardless of recent changes, type `C-c C-a`, which calls the `go-noisegate-test-all` command.

 Here is the configuration to achieve this:

 ```
 (add-hook 'go-mode-hook
-          (lambda () (add-hook 'after-change-functions 'noisegate-record-change)))
+          (lambda () (add-hook 'after-change-functions 'go-noisegate-record-change)))
 (add-hook 'go-mode-hook
-          (lambda () (add-hook 'after-save-hook 'noisegate-hint)))
+          (lambda () (add-hook 'after-save-hook 'go-noisegate-hint)))
-(define-key go-mode-map (kbd "C-c C-t") 'noisegate-test)
+(define-key go-mode-map (kbd "C-c C-t") 'go-noisegate-test)
-(define-key go-mode-map (kbd "C-c C-a") 'noisegate-test-all)
+(define-key go-mode-map (kbd "C-c C-a") 'go-noisegate-test-all)
 ```

 The document below assumes you configured your editor in this way.